StevenPate/bookshelves.dev/src/content/shelves/phinney-by-post-kids.md

   - ISBN: "9781534483170"
   - ISBN: "9780735264892"
   - ISBN: "9781953861283"
+attribution: "Phinney by Post"
 ---

-Phinney by Post Kids is dope.
-It's exactly what you want in a bookstore subscription service: thoughfully curated books delivered like clockwork, with just enough of a note to remind me of the wonderful humans who authored a note and lovingly wrapped up something that my son is beyond excited to open.
+Phinney by Post Kids is exactly what you want in a bookstore subscription service.
+Expect houghfully curated books delivered like clockwork, with just enough of a note to remind me of the wonderful humans who authored a note and lovingly wrapped up something that my son is beyond excited to open.
 If they offered a weekly subscription (and I could afford it) I would not hesitate to subscribe.